 With any great song comes a great story.
 Your narrative is important; it paints a picture of who you are, and why you make music.
-Having a great bio page that captures this is essential to making a memorable impression.
+When you build a music website you’ll want to include a great bio page that makes a memorable impression.

-The key things to think about when creating a killer band bio page are content and design.
+The key things to think about when creating your band bio page are content and design.
 They go hand in hand to produce a bio page that describes your band well, and looks great.

 Some things to pull together in writing your band bio include:

 - Who you are, and where you are from

 - Your style of music (include what you sound like, and your influences)

 - Accomplishments (festivals, collaborations, awards, press features, and accolades)